 Number of Frets

-This is a fairly obvious answer, but if you’re looking at refretting a 24 fret PRS, or a 15 fret acoustic, it’s likely to cost more to complete the work on the PRS.
-First of all, there are more frets, so there will be more materials needed for the job.
-Not only that, but the labor time will be increased.
+This is a fairly obvious answer, but if you’re looking at refretting a 24-fret PRS or a 15-fret acoustic, it’s likely to cost more to complete the work on the PRS.
+More frets means more materials needed for the job and extra labor.

 Bound Necks

 IIf the neck of your guitar has binding, you may actually need to have that redone at the same time as the frets.
-On Gibsons with bound necks, the binding actually covers the fret edges, which effectively means in order to refret the guitar, your tech will have to damage the binding, ultimately adding to the cost.
+On Gibsons with bound necks, the binding actually covers the fret edges.
+This effectively means in order to refret the guitar, your tech will have to damage the binding, ultimately adding to the cost.

 Vintage Instruments

-VVintage or high value instruments will need the hands of a skilled luthier, and to ensure that the job is period correct, and finished the right way, this can add a significant amount to the total for the work.
+Vintage or high-value instruments require the hands of a skilled luthier.
+Ensuring that the job is period-correct and finished the right way can add a significant cost to the work.

 DIY or Paying a Pro